Wes0617/SecuroSurf/configs/session_configuration_json_schema.md

 			"type": "object",
 			"properties": {
 				"IPs": {
-					"description": "Use IPv4 as key, and name of the player as value.
-If this object is empty, no one will be allowed in the session.", "type": "object",
+					"description": "Use IPv4 as key, and the in-game name of the player as value.
+If this object is empty, no one will be allowed in the session (unless they are allowed by the other options, such as \"allow_LAN_IPs\").", "type": "object",
 					"patternProperties": {
 						"^((25[0-5]|(2[0-4]|1\\d|[1-9]|)\\d)(\\.(?!$)|$)){4}$": {